Entropy contraction of the Gibbs sampler under log-concavity

 Explicit results on coordinate-wise MCMC methods for log-concave distributions include \cite{tong2020mala}, who studies Metropolis-adjusted coordinate-wise MCMC methods for sparse dependence structures under strong conditions on the target potential (e.g.\ bounded derivatives) and \cite{ding2021random,ding2021underdamped}, who study coordinate-wise (unadjusted) Langevin Monte Carlo schemes.
 The latter works provide explicit bounds on mixing times in Wasserstein distance under log-concavity, which however have significantly worse dependence on both $d$, $\kappa$ and $\epsilon$ relative to \eqref{eq:main_intro}, arguably due to the presence of Euler-Maruyama discretization error, and lead to a computational complexity roughly similar to standard Langevin Monte Carlo, see e.g.\ \cite{ding2021langevin} for more discussion.

-More broadly, GS convergence has been widely studied and analyzed in the context of discrete state spaces, see e.g.\ results and references in \citep{levin2017markov}; also using techniques strongly based on the relative entropy, like we do, see e.g.\ the recent lecture notes on the topic \cite{caputo2023lecture}.
 GS is also widely used to sample from uniform distributions on convex bodies, and explicit bounds on their mixing times have been recently established in that contexts \cite{laddha2023convergence} (which scale as polynomial of higher degrees with respect to dimensions and are usually based on conductance bounds).
-However, both the aforementioned contexts are quite different from ours, and it is unclear how much the associated results and techniques are related to the ones employed herein.
+However, this context is quite different from ours, and it is unclear how much the associated results and techniques are related to the ones employed herein.

 Finally, beyond sampling, recent works \citep{arnese2024convergence, LZ2024CAVI} analyze coordinate ascent variational inference (CAVI) algorithms, which compute a product-form approximation of the distribution of interest, under log-concavity assumptions.
 Some of the techniques and computations of the present work are inspired by~\cite{LZ2024CAVI} from the last two authors.
 Relative to the CAVI case, however, the GS one is significantly more complex due to the fact that $\mu^{(n)}$ does not factorize across coordinates, i.e.\ the space $\sP(\sX)$ where GS operates does not have a product structure, contrary to the space $\sP(\sX_1)\times\dots\times\sP(\sX_M)$ where CAVI operates.
 This implies that, for example, GS cannot be directly interpreted as a coordinate descent algorithm in the space of measures.